TexasInstruments/flash-rover/README.md

 $ flash-rover write --help
 ```

-The CCS path must point to the CCS installation folder.
-Note that this folder
-should contain the `ccs_base/` subfolder.
+Note that it is required that *flash-rover* is placed and called from
+`<CCS_ROOT>/utils/flash-rover/` folder in order to properly work, where
+`<CCS_ROOT>` contains the `ccs_base/` folder.
+This is because some environment
+variables are required to be setup before invoking the executable, which is done
+by the startup script.

 ### Examples